Diplomatic and Development Economics

-Diplomatic & Development Economics Fast Streamers are placed in a wide range of roles with the primary purpose of making sure development and foreign policy is underpinned by sound economic analysis.
-No two Diplomatic & Development Economists will share the same career path and you can choose to spend a large part of your career overseas.
-The unique benefit of this scheme is that the training it provides allows Diplomatic & Development Economists to apply for both analytical economics roles and policy roles later in their career, both within FCDO or in other government departments.
-Allowing a great range of career pathways.
+Diplomatic and Development Economics Fast Streamers are placed in a wide range of roles with the primary purpose of making sure development and foreign policy is underpinned by sound economic analysis.
+No two Diplomatic and Development Economists will share the same career path and you can choose to spend a large part of your career overseas.
+The unique benefit of this scheme is that the training it provides allows Diplomatic and Development Economists to apply for both analytical economics roles and policy roles later in their career, both within FCDO or in other government departments.
+Enabling a great range of career pathways.

 Your progression through the programme

 The below outlines the current arrangements within the programme.
 We are reviewing the programme in light of the creation of FCDO, so this is subject to change slightly before autumn 2021 entrants join the organisation.